FailAcademy/learning/wdp-vancouver/_projects/project-01.md

 ---
 layout: project
 title: Project 1 - Resume
-due: Monday Sept 28th (beginning of class)
+due: Monday, September 28th (beginning of class)
 ---

 Some information about the project goes here...